rpacco/rpacco/README.md

 # Hello, I'm **Rafael** 👋

 I'm a data scientist looking for professional opportunities.
-You can find my portfolio [here](https://github.com/rpacco?tab=repositories).

 Some of my main studies are listed below:
 - [Momentum studies on Brazilian market](https://github.com/rpacco/momentum_studies) 🚀📈